NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Adventure-Specific Actions/Exhale Poison.md

 * * *

-You sharply exhale the poison that previously surrounded you in a 15-foot cone.
+You sharply exhale the poison that previously surrounded you in a @Template\[cone|distance:15\].
 Creatures in the area are affected by the poison; the poison's DC and effects are unchanged.

 *Source: Pathfinder #153: Life's Long Shadows*
 *OGL*